MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>MobileFirst Server artifacts provide resources for MobileFirst Operations Console.</p>

                 <p>Along with the redesign of MobileFirst Server, more installation options are now provided.
-In addition to the manual installation, IBM MobileFirst Platform Foundation gives you two options to install MobileFirst Server in a server farm.
+In addition to the manual installation, IBM MobileFirst Foundation gives you two options to install MobileFirst Server in a server farm.
 You can also install MobileFirst Server in Liberty collective.</p>

                 <p>Starting with v8.0, you can now install the MobileFirst Server components in a server farm by using Ant tasks, or with the Server Configuration Tool.
 For more information, see the following topics:</p>